petercripps/IBM-Watson-101-With-Node-RED/1-Setup/README.md

 **(4)** Now repeat this process to create the **Language Translator** service: select `Catalog`, then `AI` from the sidebar, click the respective service, then `Create` on the next screen.

-Don't forget to save the security credentials for these two additional services too!
+Don't forget to save the security credentials for thise additional service too!

 **OK that's setup done!
 Let's move onto creating our first Node-RED application.
 Click [here](../2-Hello-World) to go to Lab 2.**